 best places to see puffins in Iceland

-As fun as bird watching is, it still has to be done in the proper, ethical way to avoid negative effects to the environment of the puffins or the birds themselves.
-This is necessary so that we can all continue to enjoy the beauty of the puffins and ensure that they don’t suffer.
-Some ethical steps that can be observed while puffin watching can be seen below:
+As fun as bird watching is, it still has to be done in the proper, ethical way to avoid negative effects to the environment or to the puffins themselves.
+This is necessary so that we can all continue to enjoy the beauty of the puffins for years to come and ensure that they don’t suffer.
+Some ethical steps that can be observed while puffin watching in Iceland include:

-• It is important to stay on paths that have been marked out for humans to trod on, and avoid encroaching on the nesting areas of the puffins, as well as other sensitive vegetation.
+• Stay on paths that have been marked out for humans to walk on, and avoid encroaching on the nesting areas of the puffins, as well as other sensitive vegetation.

-• When staying close to nesting areas or around puffin chicks, ensure you spend a period of time that is reasonable, rather than stick around sensitive areas for too long.
+• When you’re close to nesting areas or around puffin chicks, ensure you spend only a resonable period of time observing them, rather than sticking around sensitive areas for too long.

 • Even though puffins appear very cute, it is imperative that you do not touch or feed puffins.
 They might look as adorable as pets, but they are still very wild birds.